solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.5/azure-notebooks/README.md

 Confirm that you have completed quickstart: [quickstart-1.0](../../quickstart-1.0/azure-notebooks-setup) for Azure Notebooks before you begin.

+## Update your environment
+1. Within Azure Notebooks navigate to `aml-python-sdk->starter-artifacts->python-notebooks->05-aml-onnx`.
+2. Open `update_env.ipynb`.
+3. Step thru `update_env.ipynb` notebook first before opening the main quickstart notebook.

 ## Open Notebook for this Quickstart
 1. Within Azure Notebooks navigate to `aml-python-sdk->starter-artifacts->python-notebooks->05-aml-onnx`.
 2. Open `onnx-AML.ipynb`.
 This is the Python notebook you will step thru executing in this quickstart.

 ### Follow the instructions within the notebook to complete the quickstart